Auston Matthews

-Auston Taylour Matthews (born September 17, 1997) is an American professional ice hockey center and alternate captain for the Toronto Maple Leafs of the National Hockey League (NHL).
-Born in San Ramon, California, Matthews and his family moved to Scottsdale, Arizona, when he was an infant.
-After playing baseball and hockey during his childhood, he developed a particular interest in hockey after watching the local Phoenix Coyotes play.
-A product of the USA Hockey National Team Development Program in the United States Hockey League (USHL), Matthews played for the ZSC Lions of the Swiss National League prior to being drafted into the NHL in 2016, winning a Swiss Cup title that same year.
-Matthews was widely considered the top prospect of the draft, and was selected first overall by the Toronto Maple Leafs.
+Auston Taylour Matthews (born September 17, 1997) is an American professional ice hockey centre and captain for the Toronto Maple Leafs of the National Hockey League (NHL).
+Nicknamed "Papi" or "Tone", he is widely considered as one of the best players in the world with his all-around game and lethal shot.
+His goal-scoring rate has drawn comparisons to players such as Alexander Ovechkin.

+Born in San Ramon, California, Matthews and his family moved to Scottsdale, Arizona when he was an infant.
+After playing baseball and hockey during childhood, he developed a particular interest in hockey after watching the local Phoenix Coyotes play.
+A product of the USA Hockey National Team Development Program in the United States Hockey League (USHL), Matthews played for the ZSC Lions of the Swiss National League before being drafted into the NHL in 2016, winning a Swiss Cup title that same year.
+Matthews was widely considered the top prospect of the draft and was selected first overall by the Toronto Maple Leafs.